random-sir/dotfiles/README.md

 For an easy setup you may simply run the [boostrap.sh](#bootstrap) script.

-For a manual/minimal setup you must install stow and run the following commmand on the directory where you cloned the dotfiles repo
+For a manual/minimal setup you must install stow and run the following commmands on the directory where you cloned the dotfiles repo

-    stow .
+    mkdir ~/.config #if .config doesn't exist stow symlinks .config TO the stowed directory stow .
 Then install whatever packages you actually want.
 ### Bootstrap <a name="bootstrap"></a>